rukshar69/LLM-Web-Scraping/README.md

 A schema is constructed with the **properties** and **required** keys using the list of attribute names.

 LangChain's **create_extraction_chain** method is then used to extract the information in a JSON-based format using the LLM, the schema, and the clean web page data.

+**Fault tolerance** is ensured by keeping the **scrape_with_playwright** method within try-except blocks in the FastAPI API definition.
+The script displays an error message if the function call fails and the except block handles the error.